Overview

 - PDF or Word document

-- Follows SPS Syllabus Template
+- Follows the SPS Syllabus Template (Effective April 2026)

 - SPS Course Development Syllabus Narrative Cover Page

-- Opportunity to provide context for how the course syllabus aligns with specific programmatic and school-wide considerations and standards
+- Completed by faculty member & PCC to provide context for how the course syllabus aligns with specific programmatic and school-wide considerations and standards.

 - Informational Items